 Students may apply for a short-term tuition loan that will defer payment of tuition/fees.
-Contact the Student Accounts Office at 903-886-5050 or go to our website for more information:
+Contact the Student Accounts Office at 903-886-5050 or visit Tuition and Leo Personal Loans.

 Please note: Students enrolled through Academic Partnerships program cannot access tuition loans.
 Academic Partnerships courses must be paid in full by semester payment due dates or covered in full by financial aid.